ydrive/EasySynth/README.md

 ### Workflow tips

+- You can use affordable asset marketplaces such as [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace) or [CGTrader](https://www.cgtrader.com/) to obtain template levels.
+Make sure to choose ones that provide assets in the Unreal Engine `.uasset` format.
-- If you want images to be spaced out more inside the level sequence (instead of being very close to provide a smooth video), you can set the custom level sequence FPS to a small value (1 FPS or lower) inside the Sequencer editor.
+- If you want images to be spaced out more inside the level sequence (instead of being very close in order to provide a smooth video), you can set the custom level sequence FPS to a small value (1 FPS or lower) inside the Sequencer editor.
 - To avoid adding keyframes manually, select the button with an image of a key inside the sequence editor toolbar.
 After you create the first keyframe, this will automatically add one at the current time for any moved asset.

+## Outputs' structure details

 ### Camera pose output